aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

 * Read from (or write to) the outer scope.
 * Modify its input paramters.

-## These are all examples of pure functions:
+## The following are all examples of pure functions: